-Find AZ required vaccines and infection control guidance
+Find AZ-required vaccines and infection control guidance

 If you haven't before, make sure you check out this great resource!

 The Center for Disease Control and Prevention (CDC) has recommended that teenagers and adults get updated booster shots from Pfizer or Moderna.
-This shot, also called a bivalent vaccine, targets both the original coronavirus strain and the current omicron sub variants BA.4 and BA.5.
+This shot, also called a bivalent vaccine, targets both the original coronavirus strain and the current omicron sub-variants BA.4 and BA.5.
 Now, to be fully vaccinated, this would include the first 2 vaccines (primary series) and the bivalent booster.

 This is very exciting news as we continue to navigate COVID-19 together.

 ADE with funding support from ADHS will be implementing the Arizona School Nurse Access Program (ASAP), an aptly named program to expediently increase the number of school nurses in Arizona.
-The ASAP will support the professional growth and development of both new to practice school nurses as well as the incumbent workforce.
+The ASAP will support the professional growth and development of both new-to-practice school nurses as well as the incumbent workforce.

 Learn more about the goal, mission, and outcomes of the ASAP program HERE.

 Maricopa County Department of Public Health (MCDPH) offers an online program, the School Surveillance and Medication Program (SSMP), to assist schools in participating in the stock programs.
-The SSMP walks you through the requirements including annual training and items that will be needed in order to implement the program.
+The SSMP walks you through the requirements including annual training and items that will be needed to implement the program.
 Currently, MCDPH is working with all Arizona public schools to implement the stock inhaler and epinephrine programs, collecting data and offering the annual standing orders assuming schools sign up through the SSMP and follow the requirements.
 By starting with the SSMP site, you will gather the information and tips to establish a stock medication program.

 The Stock Epinephrine Program in Schools was put into place in 2018 by state law HB 2085, Emergency administration of epinephrine auto-injectors by trained personnel; immunity and is in law as ARS 15-157.

-If a school opts to implement the Stock Epinephrine Program there are rules, R7-2-809 Emergency Administration of Auto-Injectable Epinephrine, in place by the State Board of Education regarding training, storage and use of the medication in schools.
+If a school opts to implement the Stock Epinephrine Program there are rules, R7-2-809 Emergency Administration of Auto-Injectable Epinephrine, in place by the State Board of Education regarding training, storage, and use of the medication in schools.
 The Kyah Rayne Foundation also helps with the Stock Epinephrine Program in Schools.

 The Stock Narcan Program is part of the AZ Opioid Epidemic Act/Action Plan implemented in 2018.
 The Arizona Department of Health Services (ADHS) has a website with information offering a standing order for Narcan and a form to complete to receive a supply of the medication.
 ADHS also offers some links to Narcan administration training though none are specific for schools.
-Development of a training for schools is in development and discussions are underway to incorporate the Stock Narcan Program within the SSMP.
+Development of training for schools is in development and discussions are underway to incorporate the Stock Narcan Program within the SSMP.
 This site will be revised as updates are available.

 Upcoming Training and Professional Development Opportunities

 We strive to provide ample opportunities to further the knowledge of school nursing and health services!
 We encourage participants to attend events if available for the opportunity to engage in the conversation and provide an audience for our presenters and connect with your health service staff.
-Please view the upcoming training, conferences and/ or professional development events offered across the state of Arizona.
+Please view the upcoming training, conferences, and/ or professional development events offered across the state of Arizona.